 Eating problems are not just about food.
-They can be about difficult things and painful feelings, which you may be finding hard to express, face or resolve.
+They can be about difficult things and painful feelings.
+You may be finding these hard to express, face or resolve.

-Focusing on food can be a way of disguising these problems, even from yourself.
+Focusing on food can be a way of hiding these feelings and problems, even from yourself.
 Eating problems can affect you in lots of ways.
-You might:

 "My eating disorder has always gone hand in hand with depression and anxiety in such a way that they haven't felt like distinct, discrete illnesses but like one issue."

-This information was published in June 2017.
-We will revise it in 2020.
+This information was published in January 2021.
+We will revise it in 2024.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+Want to reproduce content from this page?
+See our page on permissions and licensing.